Abathargh/synth_ay38910a/README.md

-# Ay38910a Synth
+# ay38910a synth

-A synth based on the AY38910a programmable sound generator chip, implemented using an megaAVR ATMega microcontroller (currently tested with an ATMega644 standalone system and on an Arduino Mega).
+A synth based on the AY38910a programmable sound generator chip, implemented using an ATMega microcontroller (currently tested with an ATMega644 standalone system and on an Arduino Mega).

 ## Pre-reqs